GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     },

 The Python component plugin handles installation for both host and target architectures.
-For the host we choose to use an existing Python installation.
+For the host we choose to use an existing Python installation rather than build from source.
 On Windows the registry is searched for the location of the existing installation.
 On Linux and macOS the Python interpreter must be on :envvar:`PATH`.
 For all target architecures we choose to build Python from source.

 :program:`pyqt-demo` is a very simple application that does not need to dynamically load extension modules.
 If this was needed then the